WebAssembly/spec/README.md

 changes, or any specification change likely to generate substantial discussion should take place
 [the WebAssembly design repository](https://github.com/WebAssembly/design) first, so that this spec repository can remain focused.
+And please follow the (guidelines for contributing)[Contributing.md].